-2017 Conservation Awards
+2018 Conservation Awards

-The annual Conservation Awards dinner was held on November 9, 2017 in Culpeper to honor residents who have demonstrated leadership in the stewardship of local soil and water resources.
+The District's Annual Conservation Awards Dinner was held on November 8, 2018 in Culpeper to honor residents who have demonstrated leadership in the stewardship of local soil and water resources.

 The Bay Friendly Farm Awards are given to one farm in each county of the Soil and Water Conservation District that is exemplary in its protection of the state's soil and water quality, with particular emphasis on nutrient management.
 The recipients of the Bay Friendly Farm Awards were: